-Prohibits unfair residential real estate service agreements which are certain service agreements which are not to be performed within one year following the time such agreement is entered into.
+Prohibits unfair residential real estate service agreements which are certain service agreements which are not to be performed within two years following the time such agreement is entered into.

 STATE OF NEW YORK